PrimosTI/softhsm2/README.md

 ## Build and run

-1. Build the image
+1. On the project (where is the Dockerfile) directory, build the image.

 ```sh
 docker build --tag softhsm2 .
 ```

-2. Run the container
+2. Run the container.

 ```sh
 docker run --name softhsm2 -i -t softhsm2 ash